-The 26-year-old Chile international flew to Wales after the Liga side's 3-1 win over Manchester United on Friday night and thrashed out a deal with the Bluebirds
+The 26-year-old defensive midfielder flew to Wales after the Liga side's 3-1 win over Manchester United on Friday night and has agreed a four-year deal, subject to a work permit

-Bluebirds manager Malky Mackay revealed earlier on Saturday that the Chile international was "95 per cent there" in terms of signing for the newly-promoted Welsh side, and a deal has now been struck, with the player also having completed a medical.
+Bluebirds manager Malky Mackay revealed earlier on Saturday that the 26-year-old was "95 perc cent there" in terms of signing for the newly-promoted Welsh side, and a deal has now been struck and the player has completed a medical.

 Reports in Spain suggested Medel had flown directly to south Wales following his club's 3-1 win over Manchester United in Rio Ferdinand's testimonial, and following the Bluebirds' 2-1 win over Athletic Bilbao on Saturday afternoon, the club have confirmed they have broken their transfer record for a third time this summer.